openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The shift operators group left-to-right.

-Numeric types conversion (see :ref:`Predefined Numeric Types Conversions`) is performed separately on each operand to ensure both operands are of primitive integer type.
-Note that if initial type of one or both operands is ``double`` or ``float`` then such operand or operands are truncated to appropriate integer type first.
+Numeric types conversion (see :ref:`Predefined Numeric Types Conversions`) is performed separately on each operand to ensure that both operands are of primitive integer type.
+Note that if the initial type of one or both operands is ``double`` or ``float``, then such operand or operands are truncated to appropriate integer type first.

 A compile-time error occurs if either operand in a shift operator (after unary numeric promotion) is not a primitive integer type.